ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 example, if a user is experimenting with two different optimization recipes, they can create two separate snapshots to capture the metrics for each recipe.

 Inside each stage or snapshot are the individual metrics.
-Metrics are further organized as "metric category", "metric name" and one or more "metric modifiers" separated by a user specified delimiter string.
+Metrics are further organized as metrics category,  metrics  name, an optional metrics name modifier, and optional metrics classification modifiers separated by a user specified delimiter string.
+METRICS2.1 supports all metrics to be present at any of the stages or snapshots, but certain metrics only make sense for certain stages.
+For example, it only makes sense to specify the route metrics post placement.
+It is the user's responsibility to configure which metrics are extracted at which stage, based on the application.
+The user-specified delimiter string can also be used between the stage or snapshot name and the metrics category to flatten the metrics for the entire design flow..
+The metric categories are currently predefined in METRICS2.1 and new categories can be added into the specifications based on future needs and user inputs.

-METERICS2.1 supports all metrics to be present at any of the stages or snapshot, but certain metrics are only meaningful in certain stages.
-The current metric categories are "flow"  to represent all the flow related metrics, "design" to represent all the metrics relating to the design data including the physical PPA metrics, "timing" to represent all the timing PPA metrics, "clocks" to represent all the primary and derived clocks and their values and "power" to represent all the power PPA metrics.
+The current metric categories are "flow"  to represent all the flow related metrics, "design" to represent all the metrics relating to the design data including the physical PPA metrics, "timing" to represent all the timing PPA metrics, "clock" to represent all the primary and derived clocks and their values, "route" to represent all the global and detailed router related metrics and "power" to represent all the power PPA metrics.

-For each metrics category there are a set of predefined metric names that are currently supported.
-The metric categories and metric names are currently predefined in METRICS2.1 and new categories can be added into the specification in future revisions based on user input.
+The metrics names are also predefined in METRICS2.1 and new names will be added in future revisions based on user inputs.
+A metric name can have an optional predefined name modifier to uniquely define the metric and its units.
+For example, in the design category, we have a metric name instance and a name modifier count to specify the instance count and the units would be an integer.
+Similarly, in the timing category we have a metric name setup and a name modifier wns, to specify the setup timing with the worst negative slack in the design.
+Many metric names will not require a name modifier, such as the metric name switching in the power category to specify the switching power consumption for the design.

-The "metric modifier" allows for modification of a specific metric to specify additional information about the metric.
+METRICS2.1 also supports classification modifiers to provide more specific information about the metric.
-By definition, the first modifier modifies the base metric name and subsequent modifiers, modifies the previous modifier to further sub-classify the metric.
+Classification modifiers are optional and can either be type classification modifiers or structure classification modifiers.
+Type classification modifiers further subdivide the metric into specific sub-types to show a distribution of the metric.
+An example would be to show the breakdown of the number of instances in the design into stdcells and macros and further break down the number of stdcells into sequential or combinational.
+Structure classification modifiers,  on the other hand, provide information about a specific view of the design.
+An example would be to provide the information for a specific analysis_view or a specific clock domain for a timing
+metrics

 Some sample metrics are:
 - ***design__instance__stdcell__count***  represents the the number of std cell instances in the design at that specific stage.